What Students Learn in TK

 • 1 reusable water bottle

-• 1 3pk underwear
+• 1 three-pack underwear

-• 1 Wildkin Original Nap Mat With Built-In Blanket and Pillow (found on Amazon, label with name)
+• 1 Wildkin Original Nap Mat with built-in blanket and pillow (found on Amazon, label with name)

-• 2 four-pack Play-Doh
+• 2 six-pack Play-Doh packs

 • 2 rolls paper towels

-• 1 4pk black Expo dry erase markers
+• 1 four-pack black Expo dry-erase markers

-• 2 tissue boxes
+• 1 tissue box

-• 1 ream of standard white cardstock
+• 1 ream standard white card stock

-• 1 box Ziploc snack sized ziploc bags
+• 1 box Ziploc gallon-size bags

 • 2 cylinders Clorox wipes

-• Headphones – compatible with ipad
+• 1 pair headphones — compatible with iPad

 Optional:

-• Optional gift cards: Target, Amazon, Walmart, Walgreens, Dollar Store, Michaels (These help with expensive class projects like: Mother’s Day/ Father’s Day/ Christmas Valentine’s Day and photo developing)
+• Optional gift cards: Target, Amazon, Walmart, Walgreens, Dollar Store, Michaels (These help with expensive class projects like Mother’s Day/Father’s Day, Christmas, Valentine’s Day and photo developing.)

-• Thick or thin tip Expo Markers (any color)
+• Thick- or thin-tip Expo markers (any color)

 • We are always accepting contributions to our class treasure chest!
-If you would like to contribute, we ask that the toy or trinket is medium to small in size and is age appropriate.
+If you would like to contribute, we ask that the toy or trinket is medium to small in size and is age-appropriate.
 Thank you for your consideration!